chinapedia/wikipedia.abstract.en/Page/Transport_in_Thailand.md

-TrafficInBangkok.jpg, Bangkok.]]
-Tuk_tuk_1.jpgs are one mode of public transport in Bangkok and other cities in Thailand.]]
+, Bangkok.]] s are one mode of public transport in Bangkok and other cities in Thailand.]]

 TRANSPORT IN THAILAND is varied and chaotic, with no one dominant means of transport.
 For long distance travel, bus transport dominates.
 Low-speed rail travel has long been a rural long-distance transport mechanism, though plans are underway to expand services with high-speed rail lines extending to several major regions of Thailand.
 Road transportation is the primary form of freight transport across the country.